UBC-MDS/Breast-Cancer-Prediction/README.md

 2=Patients

 ### Plan of action

 - Use supervised learning to build a predictive model.
-- 80% of the data will be used the train the predictive model, and 20% will be used to test the predictive model.
-This is to avoid over-fitting on our model.
+- 80% of the data will be used to train the predictive model, and 20% will be used to test the predictive model.
+To avoid over-fitting in the model, use cross validation.
-- Visualize distributions of training data features using histograms to identify better predictors from our data set
+- Visualize distributions of training data features using histograms to identify better predictors from the data set.
-- Use classification with a decision tree to build the predictive model
+- Use decision tree classification to build the predictive model.
-- Include a visualization of the decision tree
-- Visualise the test data predictions
+- Visualise the test data predictions.

 ### Choosing decision tree classification

 We choose decision tree classification for our analysis because it is parametric.
 In our attempt to build a model that ranks features based on their importance, decision tree classification takes all of the features and complete training data to pick the strongest predictors.
 Other supervised learning approaches that are non-parametric such as K-Nearest Neighbours would not be able to rank the features by importance, and thus, fail to answer our analysis question.

 ### Usage